NeedToUpdate/GreenBoxCloner/README.md

 ## Disclaimer

-You should check with your employer / employment contract if this is allowed.
+You should check with your project owner/employer/employment contract if this is allowed.

 Before you use the script, make sure you have a backup of your important data and understand what the script does.
 Please note that the script deletes the contents of the destination directory if it exists.